Printing in manufacturing and logistics

 The game has changed

 Heid concludes: “Many in the manufacturing and logistics space’s first reaction is ‘We don’t need colour, it’s too expensive’.
 This is based on what has been available before.
 Colour printers were always compromised.
 Small printers lacked performance and were expensive to run.
 Large printers would not fit in constrained spaces and were expensive to buy.
 None could print effectively on the range of media the LP654C and LP844C can, and none were targeted at harsh environments where Printronix has always operated with its line matrix devices.
 The game has changed.
 It is now time to say colour can improve our business efficiency and can be used cost effectively in the manufacturing and logistics environments.
-Colour is here.
+Color is here.
 You will be pleasantly surprised at what you see.”